LYOS : INSERM UMR 1033, Université de Lyon, France.

 Team 3’s main objectives are to study the roles of autotaxin and lysophosphatidic acid in bone physiology and benign (osteoporosis, rheumatoid arthritis) and cancerous (bone metastasis) bone pathologies.

-Bone and chronic diseases
+Bone, joint and muscle chronic diseases

-Bone, Cancers and Metastases
+Bone, Cancer and Metastasis

 of the lab in figures: